-I worked as a Certified Nursing Assistant and Certified Medical Assistant before returning to school to become a nurse.
+I worked as a Certified Nursing Assistant and Certified Medical Assistant before returning to school to become a registered nurse.
 Eventually, my desire to do more for my patients outgrew my scope of practice.
 I worked as a Licensed Practical Nurse for four years before deciding to return for my RN license.

 Being a RN has opened more doors than I can count.
 The opportunity to care for patients in a multitude of settings provides people like me the chance to make a difference in several places in the nursing field.